desreedimaky/To-do-list-/README.md

 - **Responsive Design**: The layout adjusts for different screen sizes, ensuring usability on smaller screens.
 - **Node.js Backend**: The app uses Node.js to serve the static files and manage tasks.

+#How to Use
+-Add Task: Enter a task in the input box and click Add Task.
+The task will be added to the list below.
+-Mark Complete: Click on the Complete button next to a task to mark it as complete.
+The task text will be struck through.
+-Delete Task: Click on the Delete button to remove the task from the list.
+-Prevent Duplicate Tasks: If you try to add a task that already exists in the list, the app will notify you and prevent adding it again.

 #Tech Stack
 - **Frontend**: HTML, CSS, JavaScript (ES6)